 What is the course about?

-In this beginners course, you'll experiment with different forms of creative writing and try out your writing skills in a fun and supportive environment.
-You'll be encouraged to unlock your imagination and put pen to paper for the first time.
-You'll develop new ways of looking at creative writing, and start to learn how to analyse pieces of writing with a critical eye.
+In this beginners’ course, you'll experiment with different forms of creative writing and try out your skills in a friendly and supportive environment.
+You'll be encouraged to unlock your imagination and think like a writer.
+You'll learn new ways of looking at creative writing, and you’ll start to give and receive constructive critical feedback.

 What will we cover?